“Alison, Your email templates came at just the right time! I have referenced them 3 times and have already booked a new event!

 I’ve been perfecting my personal approach over the last 15 years to maintain a professional voice while being 100% clear to my customers regarding policies, deposits, final payments, and budget requirements.

-I hope you’ll try my courses and I hope you’ll love ’em!
+I hope you’ll try my templates and I hope you’ll love ’em!

 I am certain you will love my courses and I’m happy to answer any questions you may have along the way, but there’s no money back guarantee.
 All sales are final.